Why Are My Honey Bees On The Ground?

 Honey Bee Behavior

-In spite of the many years of study, we still don’t understand everything that our colonies do.
+In spite of many years of study, we still don’t understand everything that our colonies do.
 Honey bee behavior is a complex thing.

 While a hive of bees living in the ground is not likely – never say never.

-Our actions as beekeepers have a direct effect of the actions of our bee colonies.
-Sometimes, we do things that cause a reaction by the colony.
+Sometimes, we beekeepers do things that cause a reaction by the colony.

 Using visual cues and special bee pheromones, the needs of the hive are communicated to the other members.
 We must strive to avoid doing things that upset this balance.